 - Who Came Up With the Rapture Doctrine?

 Matthew 24 3-5 gives us signs of the Savior's second coming and the end of the age.
 Go to verse 36-39.
 He says it is going to be like the days of Noah.
 They were eating, drinking, marrying, acting like it is a normal day when Noah was out trying to prepare for the flood.
+It's not like eating, drinking, and marrying is wrong, but it is clarifying how they were not concerned about their salvation as they should be.
 Then, just like that, they are killed in the flood.
 Now in verse 39 it says the flood came and TOOK them away.
 They were killed.
 I want you to remember this word.